jnozzi/cocoadev.com/markdown/CoreDataPrerelease.md

-In an effort to avoid the General/CocoaDev chaos that came with the introduction of General/CocoaBindings, and given that Tiger will be released within about a month or so, I've moved the General/CoreData speculation and pre-release information to this page, leaving the General/CoreData page itself open for solid info. �General/DustinVoss
+In an effort to avoid the CocoaDev chaos that came with the introduction of CocoaBindings, and given that Tiger will be released within about a month or so, I've moved the CoreData speculation and pre-release information to this page, leaving the CoreData page itself open for solid info. �DustinVoss
 ----
-General/CoreData is a new technology in Tiger.
+CoreData is a new technology in Tiger.
 The following is the only information that has been made publicly available (as part of the WWDC session descriptions):

 ----
 418 **Introduction to Core Data**